StephenBeirlaen/ffgl/README.md

 You can find some help to get started with FFGL plugin development on the [wiki](https://github.com/resolume/ffgl/wiki).

 Also more examples are available on this [repo](https://github.com/flyingrub/ffgl/tree/more/).

+## Changes made by me

+Added:

+- DMX Playback source: This Source allows you to playback DMX recordings made using https://github.com/StephenBeirlaen/artnet-to-csv-recorder

+Compiling:

+- Make sure to build in Release mode for production usage

+Testing:

+- Add the `binaries\x64\Debug` directory as an FFGL plugins source in Resolume's preferences
+- Add the source or effect to test
+- To recompile, first you need to either remove all instances of the effect/source (this unloads it from memory), or close Resolume

+Debugging with Visual Studio:

+- Start Resolume
+- Debug -> Attach to process -> Arena.exe
+- Place breakpoint(s)
+- Add the effect or source

 ## Master branch changes since FFGL 2.2
 - Replaced glload by glew, enabling OpenGL 4.6 extensions to be used inside plugins.
 Plugins may need to add deps/glew.props to their project's property pages for them to link to the binary.